-6.1 Order-picking in a distribution warehouse

-In the stores of chain retailers, space for inventory is expensive, so the distribution centers (DC's) supporting them replenish stock-keeping units (sku's) frequently and in small, less-than-caseload amounts.
-This means that a typical store orders many sku's, but small numbers of each, so that picking these orders is labor intensive.
+6. THE EFFECTIVENESS OF BUCKET BRIGADES IN PRACTICE 6.1.
+Order-Picking in a Distribution Warehouse In the stores of chain retailers, space for inventory is expensive, so the distribution centers (DCs) supporting them replenish stock-keeping units (SKUs) frequently and in small, less-than-caseload amounts.
+This means that a typical store orders many SKUs, but small numbers of each, so that picking these orders is labor intensive.
 Often a DC employs hundreds of order-pickers.

-Figure 1: A team picking from an aisle of flow rack to a conveyor (from "Warehouse Modernization and Layout Planning Guide", Department of the Navy, Naval Supply Systems Command, NAVSUP Publication 529, March 1985, p 8-17).
-The "passive" conveyor (closer to the pickers) holds partially completed orders.
-The powered "take-away" conveyor transports completed orders to the shipping department.
+Under these circumstances, the fast-moving SKUs are generally picked from flow rack, as illustrated in Figure 1.
+Figure 1.
+A team picking from an aisle of flow rack to a conveyor (from "Warehouse Modernization and Layout Planning Guide," Department of the Navy, Naval Supply Systems Command Publication 529, March 1985, p.
+8-17).
+The "passive" conveyor (closer to pickers) holds partially completed orders.
+The powered "takeaway" conveyor transports completed orders to the shipping department.

-Under these circumstances, the fast-moving sku's are generally picked from flow rack, as illustrated in Figure 1.
 Flow rack is arranged in aisles, through which runs a unidirectional conveyor.
 The racks are divided into bays, and within each bay are tilted shelves with rollers to slide the cases forward.

-An order is a list of sku's for a single customer together with quantities to be picked.
-Workers assemble each order progressively along the aisle, putting the sku's into totes (cartons), which travel together.
+An order is a list of SKUs for a single customer, together with quantities to be picked.
+Workers assemble each order progressively along the aisle, putting the SKUs into totes (cartons), which travel together.
 Workers keep the orders in sequence so they arrive at the shipping dock in reverse order of delivery.